 My kids love using multimedia to learn.
 I noticed this when after 2 weeks of studying turtles my son could not tell me hardly any facts about turtles that we had learned from book.
 However, he could rattle off all kinds of fascinating turtle information he saw in a Wild Kratts episode a month or two before.

-Experiences like these has changed my ideas about using books alone to teach my children.
+Experiences like these have changed my ideas about using books alone to teach my children.

 That’s why it was no surprise to me that my kids finally started learning and retaining Greek and Latin root words when they started watching Word Up! episodes.